tenancy/docs/docs/hyn/5.4/testing.md

   - Accessible via a SQL editor for debugging
 - Cons:
   - Extremely slow tests due to the sheer amount of queries generated
-  - If using the `prefix` division driver, you may run into duplicate foreign key errors.
+  - If using the `prefix` division driver, you may run into duplicate foreign key errors
-  - If using the `database` division driver, you will have to manually clean up databases if a test fails with an error.
+  - If using the `database` division driver, you will have to manually clean up databases if a test fails with an error
   - CI servers will require MySQL installed

 In-memory SQLite: